Palace of the Patriarchate, Belgrade: Construction

 The building is a project of the Russian émigré architect Viktor Lukomski.
-Among other buildings, he designed the small Church of Saint Sava on Vračar, the eponymous hotel on the Avala Mountain and the Royal Palace within the Royal Compound on Dedinje.
+Among other buildings, he designed the small Church of Saint Sava on Vračar, the eponymous hotel on the Avala Mountain and Kraljevski Dvor within the Dedinje Royal Compound in Dedinje.
 The plan was finished in 1932 when the construction began.
-By 1933 the old Metropolis building was demolished and the new edifice was finished in 1935.
+By 1933 the old Metropolitanate building was demolished and the new edifice was finished in 1935.
 After it was completed, the government said that there is no more money left for another, monumental administrative church building, implying that the new building is quite suitable to be the seat of the entire Serbian Orthodox Church, not just one of its eparchies.
 Though even today one lot next to the Church of Saint Sava is reserved for the planned building, the construction never started.

 During the digging for the foundations, the underground corridors, or lagums were discovered.
-They connected the Princess Ljubica's Residence, Cathedral Church and the Metropolis building.
+They connected the Residence of Princess Ljubica, Cathedral of Saint Archangel Michael and the Metropolitanate building.
 They were dug on the orders from Prince Miloš, so that he could meet with the leaders of the church, unbeknownst to the Ottomans who ruled Serbia at the time.
 The lagums were used by the builders of the new edifice to conduct the heating pipes.